rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-You should be presented with a page such as this:
+You should be presented with a page like this:

 ![Guest Monitoring](images/32_DiagnosticsSettingsOptions.png?raw=true)

 Here you can see all of the options available to you in respect to guest-level monitoring/logging.
 This includes:

-- 'Configure performance counters'
+* 'Configure performance counters'
--- This takes you to the 'Performance counters' tab to the right of the 'Overview' tab.
+  * This takes you to the 'Performance counters' tab to the right of the 'Overview' tab.
--- Here you will see a toggle switch for 'None', 'Basic', 'Custom'
---- 'None' = No counters, 'Basic' = A default list of counters with fixed sample rates inc. CPU, Memory, Disk, and Network, and 'Custom' = choose a counters based on any metric that's supported and set custom sample rates per-counter
+  * Here you will see a toggle switch for 'None', 'Basic', 'Custom'.
+'None' = No counters, 'Basic' = A default list of counters with fixed sample rates inc. CPU, Memory, Disk, and Network, and 'Custom' = choose a counters based on any metric that's supported and set custom sample rates per-counter
-- 'Configure event logs'
+*- 'Configure event logs'
--- This takes you to the 'Logs' tab to the right of the 'Performance counters' tab -- This is similar to Performance Counters in that you have a choice of 'None', 'Basic', and 'Custom'.
+  * This takes you to the 'Logs' tab to the right of the 'Performance counters' tab
+  * This is similar to Performance Counters in that you have a choice of 'None', 'Basic', and 'Custom'.
 Here you can select which types and levels of logs to collect
-- 'Configure directories'
+* 'Configure directories'
--- This takes you to the 'Logs' tab to the right of the 'Performance counters' tab -- This is in relation to choosing the IIS logs to collect and the log directories to monitor
+  * This takes you to the 'Logs' tab to the right of the 'Performance counters' tab
+  * This is in relation to choosing the IIS logs to collect and the log directories to monitor
-- 'Configure crash dumps'
+* 'Configure crash dumps'
--- This takes you to the 'Crash dumps' tab to the right of the 'Logs' tab -- Here you have a toggle switch for collecting memory dumps when a particular process crashes.
+  * This takes you to the 'Crash dumps' tab to the right of the 'Logs' tab
+  * Here you have a toggle switch for collecting memory dumps when a particular process crashes.
-- 'Configure sinks'
+* 'Configure sinks'
--- This takes you to the 'Sinks' tab to the right of the 'Sinks' tab -- This is how you configure whether to send diagnostics data to Application Insights or not to provide advanced analytics for apps running on this VM
+  * This takes you to the 'Sinks' tab to the right of the 'Sinks' tab
+  * This is how you configure whether to send diagnostics data to Application Insights or not to provide advanced analytics for apps running on this VM
-- 'Configure agent'
+* 'Configure agent'
--- This takes you to the 'Agent' tab to the right of the 'Crash dumps' tab -- Here you configure additional options for the Azure Diagnostics agent such as Log Level, the backing Storage Account to use, and the disk quote
+  * This takes you to the 'Agent' tab to the right of the 'Crash dumps' tab
+  * Here you configure additional options for the Azure Diagnostics agent such as Log Level, the backing Storage Account to use (i.e. a different one to what's chosen/created), and the disk quota
-- 'View boot diagnostics' and 'Configure boot diagnostics' -- This takes you to the settings of the VM that you're working with -- This is the settings page that you have visited in a prior exercise.
+* 'View boot diagnostics' and 'Configure boot diagnostics'
+  * This takes you to the settings of the VM that you're working with
+  * This is the settings page that you have visited in a prior exercise.

 <br>

-Click on the 'Performance counters' tab or 'Configure performance counters'.
+Click on the 'Performance counters' tab or 'Configure performance counters' on the 'Overview' tab.

 Take a look.
 What performance counters are on and what is the sample rate?